 No. Simply stating the availability of English-language rights to a work does not demonstrate that you have been granted permission to translate a work.
 Although we do not require applicants to secure publishing rights, we will not fund work that is not authorized by the rights holder(s) and therefore would not have a chance of eventual publication.
 You must demonstrate, in writing, that the author/rights holder(s) will allow you to undertake a translation of the work specified in your application.

-If the copyright holder does not want to or is unable to provide a right to translate the Arts Endowment may accept an alternative form of rights via the National Endowment for the Arts’ own Acknowledgement of Translation form.
+If the copyright holder does not want to or is unable to provide a right to translate, the NEA may accept an alternative form of rights via the National Endowment for the Arts’ own Acknowledgement of Translation form.
 The form must be accompanied by written evidence that the publisher is not otherwise willing to provide rights.
 We will not accept any alternative form of documentation, and we will not accept any modifications to or annotations to the form.

 If you propose to translate an anthology, appropriate permission must be secured from the rights holder(s) of each work that would appear in the proposed translation.

 If a work is in the public domain, you do not have to secure permission to translate it.
-However, you must provide a statement that the project is in the public domain along with an accurate justification of your statement.
+However, you must provide a statement that the project is in the public domain along with an accurate and thorough justification of your statement.
 The agency evaluates this justification, along with other pertinent information, and determines whether or not it is sufficient in its sole discretion.

 No. Eligibility must be established through translations of creative writing, such as fiction, poetry, drama, or belles-lettres (creative nonfiction, criticism, and essays).
 Articles written in English that contain translated passages do not count toward eligibility.

 In general, no; they are considered self-publication.
 However, curated blogs exist that may be eligible publication sources.
 Contact the Literary Arts staff for a specific determination of eligibility.

 7. May I submit a letter of recommendation?